 - Respond to any allegations of misconduct or abuse of children in line with this Policy and these procedures as well as implementing, where appropriate, the relevant disciplinary and appeals procedures.

-- Observe guidelines issued by local Child Protection Committees for the protection of children.
+- Observe guidelines issued by local Child Protection working groups for the protection of children.

 - Regularly monitor and evaluate the implementation of this Policy and these procedures.